From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Introduction

 \subsection{Structure of the Paper}

-Section \ref{SctUndecidableVCDim} contains our main constructions and results leading to undecidability of finiteness of the VC-dimension.
-In Section \ref{SctUndecidableTDim}, we demonstrate that our constructions also yield undecidability results for teaching problems.
-In Section \ref{SctUndecidableOnlineLearning}, we exhibit analogous results for both uniform and universal online learning.
+We use Section \ref{SctBasicsLearningTheory} to introduce our different learning scenarios.
+Section \ref{SctUndecidableNontrivialityFiniteness} contains our main constructions, which we use to reprove the folklore results of undecidability of non-triviality and finitenes, here for function classes.
+In Section \ref{SctUndecidableLearnability}, we demonstrate that our constructions directly yield undecidability of learnability in different learning scenarios. \ref{SbSctUndecidablePACClassification} focuses on PAC binary classification, Subsection \ref{SbSctUndecidableTeaching} considers teacher-learner interactions, and Subsection \ref{SbSctUndecidableOnlineLearning} discusses both uniform and universal online learning.
 We conclude with an outlook and open questions in Section \ref{SctConclusion}.
 Full proofs appear either directly in the text or in Appendix \ref{AppendixProofs}.
 Appendices \ref{SctGoedelPreliminaries} and \ref{SctTuringPreliminaries} contain standard definitions and results related to formal systems and computability that are used in the main text.